 The Mountain Hardwear Ghost Whisperer is an impressively durable jacket for the weight—the fabric resisted snagging and abrasion while climbing.
 Alternatively, the Rab Microlight Alpine performed very well and earned our Top Pick award for its durability and reliability in combination with weather resistance.
 The most durable jackets in this review were not our overall top scoring jackets.
 This is largely because extremely durable fabrics tend to be heavier.
 If weight and compressibility are less an issue for you, however, and you want a great around-town jacket that will stand up to years of use, check out the Canada Goose Hybridge Perren, a very stylish urban use down jacket, or the super durable The North Face Aconcagua

-Arc'teryx has introduced their Down Composite Mapping, a technology where they integrate Coreloft synthetic insulation in high-risk areas such as cuffs, shoulders, and hoods.
+Arc'teryx uses a clever Down Composite Mapping technology where they integrate Coreloft synthetic insulation in high-risk areas such as cuffs, shoulders, armpits, and hoods.
 In previous reviews, these jackets stayed wetter longer because the synthetic insulation would absorb water which would then leak into the down and the shell fabric.
-In this round of testing, however, even dripping ice climbs couldn't manage to get the Cerium's cuffs wet (which is one of the areas most prone to moisture)
+In this round of testing, however, even dripping ice climbs couldn't manage to get the Cerium's cuffs wet (which is one of the areas most prone to moisture).

-Most of the jackets in this review are treated with some DWR (durable water repellent) coating on the exterior fabric to prevent water from soaking through the material and dampening the down.
+Most of the jackets in this review are treated with a DWR (durable water repellent) coating on the exterior fabric to prevent water from soaking through the material and dampening the down.
 It is important to note, however, that these jackets are not designed to be remotely waterproof, so if you will be out in the rain, be sure you can fit your rain or hardshell jacket over your down jacket to ensure those feathers stay dry and lofted.
 The KUHL Spyfire took an interesting approach using DWR coated soft shell over the shoulders, which we found very effective for beading up and shedding light rain.
 The North Face Aconcagua was a top performer when it came to water resistance.
 Not batting an eye, it has an oily feel that allows water to bead up and roll right off.
-We appreciated this when we got caught in storms and the chill started to creep in.
-The Arc'teryx Cerium earned the same score when it came to water resistance, and did a spectacular job of protecting us from the elements.
+We appreciated this when we got caught in storms, and the chill started to creep in.
+The Arc'teryx Cerium SV and LT both earned the same score when it came to water resistance, and did a spectacular job of protecting us from the elements.
 It was our favorite model to wear on winter vacations to our favorite snowy wonderlands—especially great for those traveling from warmer climates and who therefore are not as acclimated to the cold.
 We especially liked the Cerium SV for ice climbing, winter backpacking, and long backcountry ski tours.

 One of the most intriguing aspects of this review was the continued opportunity to test out some jackets with treated hydrophobic down: in a practical sense, we still cannot say we notice a big difference in the field.
 Water repellent fabrics still seem to make the most difference in a down jacket's water resistance.
 We took all of these jackets ice climbing and ski touring to test the water resistance.
 Dripping ice climbs offered an excellent real-world opportunity to observe the jackets' water repelling abilities.
 In the end, most jackets performed to our expectations, with the Marmot Quasar Nova falling behind significantly with how easily the shell material wet out and soaked through to the down.